Idlescape/IdlescapeGuides/EnchantingGuide.md

 resources.
 Every augmentation attempt has a success chance which increases with your effective enchanting level.
 Higher augments have a higher risk to fail.
 If the augmentation fails it will{' '}
 <p as='b' color='red'>
-	destroy the input item and the used resources.
+	destroy the input item and the used resources!
 </p>

 ## Soulbinding